heyannag/Project_1_Group_4/README.md

 - Best car to buy this year for resale next year?
     - New-ish year of the newest model
     - Older year of an older model

+# II.
+After initial research, collaborate on findings and comprise data to an overall theme
+## Educated Recommendation - What used Nissan vehicle do we recommend for our hypothetical customer?

+1. Problem:
+Shopping for a used vehicle can be difficult.
+You want to make the best investment, but it's hard to know if you are getting the best price/value or if there are other vehicles listed that best suit your needs.

+2. Goal:
+What used Nissan car do we recommend user should buy within their ** qualifiers:
+  Budget: $15,000
+  Mileage: 50,000 or under
+  Location: Tennessee of listing.

+Is the asking price for this particular car reasonable given the information provided in the dataset.
+What are other vehicles could we recommend?
+(Slightly overbudget, higher mileage, outside geographic location.)